Peripheral Arterial Disease – PAD

 The degree of peripheral arterial disease determines the treatment.
 Both conservative treatment and surgical treatment options are available and the vascular specialist determines the treatment.

-Conservative treatment for peripheral arterial disease includes:
+Conservative treatment for Peripheral Arterial Disease – PAD includes:

 1. A walking program to improve collateral circulation